ssk-d/fireflutter/README.md

 - Location

-  - App can update login user's location
+  - App can update login user's GEO location.
+There are many possiblities by saving GEO location.
-  - App can search other users(by distance, gender) near the login user.
+  - App can search other users(by distance, gender) near the login user GEO point.

 - Settings in real time.